Light Regional Council response measures to Coronavirus (COVID-19) – 3 June 2020

 Council understands that during this difficult time you may have questions as to how Council services will be affected.

-Can I still come to the Council offices in Kapunda and Freeling?
+Can I come to the Council office in Kapunda?

 Are meetings still taking place?

 All non-essential face-to-face meetings have been cancelled.
 Staff will continue to utilise phone or video meeting facilities where practicable.